 Mike Milken's legendary Wall Street career began in 1969 when he joined the firm that would become Drexel Burnham Lambert.
 Having completed in-depth studies of financial history and credit at the University of California, Berkeley, and of corporate capital structure at the Wharton School of the University of Pennsylvania, Milken concluded that the key to institutional competitive success on Wall Street was research.
 This was an inversion of the pyramid at most firms where sales was valued most - followed by trading, with research at the bottom.
 This belief was the foundation for his financial revolution, which helped build America's current industrial and commercial infrastructure.
 Simply stated, Milken believes that capital structure deeply matters.
 The choice of capital structure can significantly affect a company's valuation and its investment risk.
-Over the span of two decades, Milken financed more than 3,200 companies that became engines of job creation, beginning with his very first transaction, which helped assure Boeing's market leadership through the rest of the century.
+Over the span of two decades, Milken financed more than 3,200 companies that became engines of job creation.

 Starting in Drexel's fixed-income research department, Milken eventually assumed responsibility for a wide range of financing.
 He used more than 50 types of securities in 14 asset categories

 to provide customers with a full range of debt and equity services to match their capital-structure needs.
 By 1976, he had established unrivalled credibility and trust by building up the quality of Drexel's debt research: The financial theories he developed in the 1960s had been proven in the world's markets.

 Milken didn't simply oversee a variety of departments in his work at Drexel.
 He and his colleagues created what is today a major part of the structure of global finance based on their financial innovations in the 1970s.
 This structure - now taken for granted and taught in business schools globally - powered job growth in America for a quarter-century and is now moving around the world through the efforts of the Milken Institute